Maryline is an interior designer and founder of the Kingston Design Showhouse, an annual event showcasing designers and artists in the Hudson Valley.

 You can’t ask for a better backdrop than the Hudson Valley.

 I think it’s up to us to keep the focus on Hudson Valley design.
 There’s been momentum in the press focusing on it, and it’s up to us to take advantage of that.
-That’s what the showhouse is meant to do — to keep us in the forefront of people’s minds.This interview has been edited for length and clarity.
+That’s what the showhouse is meant to do — to keep us in the forefront of people’s minds.This interview has been edited.